A Guide to Self-Employed Bookkeeping UK

 Some providers offer plans for self-employed individuals.
 This software can prepare all the figures for the self-assessment tax return and track mileage and time.
 One of the best choices is Sage UK, which offers both a FREE plan for individuals and a paid version with invoicing.

-We have reviewed some of the best accounting software for self-employed and how to choose the best package.
+We have reviewed some of the best accounting software for the self-employed and how to choose the best package.

 Advantages of Self-Employed Accounting Software for a Sole Trader